sawelch-NIVA/STOPeData/inst/app/www/md/extraction_prompt.md

 - Only extract data about concentrations of copper and copper-containing compounds
 - Do NOT guess, infer, make assumptions, or use outside knowledge to fill gaps
 - Do NOT use your knowledge of places, chemicals, or studies to add information not in the document
+- Ensure that information on ALL relevant biota is extracted.
+This may be hidden in tables or appendices
 - Use 'null' for any field where information is not clearly provided in the text
 - For coordinates: ONLY extract if latitude/longitude are explicitly stated as numbers in the document
 - For dates, use YYYY-MM-DD format only